liamsinc/html-css-reflection/README.md

 # FOR THE COMMON USER:

 You are viewing my repository, which holds the source code for my netmatters reflection.
-If you wish to view the website, follow eother option below:
+If you wish to view the website, follow either option below:
 A)
 Visit https://netmatters.liam-sinclair.netmatters-scs.co.uk/ (easiest option) OR